 - Proof of financial support.
 International students must provide proof that they can fund their education before they can be offered admission.
-You will be prompted to submit this during the Graduate School's online application process.
+You will be prompted to submit this documentation during the Graduate School's online application process.

 For information regarding how much money an international student must prove they have, please see the Graduate School's Estimated Budget for General Graduate Students form and contact Graduate Admissions at email@example.com with any questions.
 Awards may be used as support in this form, so students may choose to wait until decisions have been made regarding competitions for funding before submitting this form.
 International applications will be marked complete and prepared for review with the understanding that the financial statement will be submitted later in the process.

 Domestic students may also wish to provide a financial statement, especially if they are receiving outside funding, or if they have special funding needs.
 However, domestic applications will be considered fully complete without this document.